dcclogin/blog/source/notes/routing-wires-c343.md

 1. The chip board is **updated** (wires all connected / goals all succeed).
 2. An **ordered** list of wires is returned.

-Therefore, a solution can be represented as a combination of a **permutation** of goals qua input.
+Therefore, a solution can be represented as a **permutation** of goals.

 ### Example 1